 - Posts by Steven M. SilverbergAssociate

 Steven M. Silverberg is a litigator whose practice primarily involves class actions, civil rights, and internal investigations.
-Among other things, Steve was part of a team that conducted a sensitive internal investigation into a ...
+Steve advises and represents clients in all aspects of the employment relationship including ...

 On April 28, 2020 President Trump signed an executive order declaring meat processing plants as “essential infrastructure,” requiring meat processors to remain open during the COVID-19 pandemic.
 Meat processor, Smithfield Foods Inc., has recently been under intense scrutiny for its continued operations during the health crisis after more than 1,000 COVID-19 inflections have been linked to a single processing plant in Sioux Falls, South Dakota, notwithstanding the company’s claim in mid-March that it had instituted safety protocols and was following strict guidance ...